-Overview of the Newborns' and Mothers' Health Protection Act
+What is the Newborns' and Mothers' Health Protection Act?

-The Newborn's and Mother's Health Protection Act of 1996 requires health plans that offer maternity coverage to pay for at least a 48-hour hospital stay following vaginal delivery or 96-hour stay for a cesarean delivery.
-The 48 or 96-hour period doesn’t start until delivery, not admittance, unless the baby was born outside the hospital.
+The Newborn's and Mother's Health Protection Act of 1996 (commonly referred to as simply the "Newborns' Act") requires certain health plans to pay for at least a 48-hour hospital stay following vaginal delivery or 96-hour stay for a cesarean delivery.
+The 48 or 96-hour period starts at delivery, not admittance, unless the baby was born outside the hospital.

 Pregnant women can’t be required to obtain pre-authorization for the 48 to 96-hour hospital stay.
 However, this Act don’t prevent the health care provider from discharging the mother or newborn child from the hospital earlier, if they’re healthy and the doctor consulted with mother first.

-Whether or not the Newborns' and Mothers’ Health Protection Act applies to a health plan is determined by the type of coverage the plan provides.
-If your plan doesn’t offer benefits for hospitals stays in connection with childbirth, then the Act likely doesn’t apply.
-You can check your Summary Plan Description to see if childbirth is covered.
+Whether or not the Newborns' Act applies to a health plan is determined by the type of coverage the plan provides.
+Even if your plan doesn’t offer benefits for hospital stays in connection with childbirth, it still may be required to comply with Newborn Act.
+Generally, this law applies to coverage that is self-insured by the employment-based plan.
+However, you may have similar protections under state law if your coverage is insured by an insurance company or HMO.

 The Act generally applies to two types of health insurance:

-- Group health plans that are provided by an employer or union
+- Group health plans that are provided by an employer or union, and

 Group health plans can either be “insured” plans, i.e. health insurance is purchased from a health insurance provider, or “self-funded” plans, i.e. where the health plan pays for coverage directly.
 Private employer group health plans are regulated by the Department of Labor.
 State and local government plans are regulated by the Centers for Medicare & Medicaid Services (CMS).
 When a group health plan buys insurance, the insurance itself is regulated by the State’s insurance department.

-In a private, self-funded group health plan, the health coverage must comply with the Newborns' and Mothers' Health Protection Act.
 Your plan administrator can you tell you whether your plan is insured or self-funded and what entities regulate your benefits.
 If you’re in an insured group health plan or have individual, non-employment based coverage, the federal Newborns' and Mothers' Health Protection Act standards may not apply directly if your state has a law with similar protections.
-You can contact your state insurance department to find out what law applies and if there are additional protections for new moms & babies in your state.

 If your company needs to prepare for a health plan audit, the Department of Labor has useful health benefits laws checklists.